mdabros/SharpLearning/README.md

 Code examples and more information about how to use SharpLearning can be found in [SharpLearning.Examples](https://github.com/mdabros/SharpLearning.Examples)

-further markdown dokumentation of the learners and models is planned.
+further dokumentation is planned to be included in the [wiki](https://github.com/mdabros/SharpLearning/wiki/).

 Installation
 ------------

 The recommended way to get SharpLearning is to use NuGet.
 The packages are provided and maintained in the public [NuGet Gallery](https://nuget.org/profiles/mdabros/).
+More information can be found in the [getting started](https://github.com/mdabros/SharpLearning/wiki/Getting-started) guide on the wiki

 Learner and model packages: